IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 4. The amount of training data is important.
 The more the better.
 Minimum several hundred training species with a more or less equal distribution on the label classes should be included.
 If training data is limited, the broader Threatened/Not threatened level is recommended.

+5. If the proportion of the IUCN RL categories is imbalanced in the training data, the neural networks may be biased towards reproducing these frequencies in the prediction, especially if the imbalance of categories or the difference in category frequencies among training and prediction set are large.
+To avoid this category frequencies should be balanced in the training data if possible.
+Otherwise the use of the `supersampling` or option a `nn-reg` type model, or a limitation to the broader Possibly threatened/Not threatened level of detail may remedy the issue.

-5. IUCNN predictions are not equivalent to full IUCN Red List assessments.
+6. IUCNN predictions are not equivalent to full IUCN Red List assessments.
 We see the main purpose of IUCNN in 1) identifying species that will likely need conservation action to trigger a full IUCN assessment, and 2) provide large-scale overviews on the extinction risk in a given taxonomic group, for instance in a macro-ecological and macro-evolutionary context.

 ## Evaluating feature importance
 # Customizing IUCNN analyses
-IUCNN contains multiple options to customize the steps of the analyses to adapt to particularities of taxonomic groups and regions and to accommodate differences in data availability.
-Below we describe the most important options to customize 1) feature and label preparation, 2) model training, and 3) status prediction.
+IUCNN contains multiple options to customize the steps of the analyses to adapt the neural networks to the peculiarities of IUCN RL and species distribution data.
+Below we describe the most important options to customize 1) feature and label preparation, 2) model training and testing, and 3) status prediction.

 ## 1) Features and Labels
 ### Add and remove feature blocks
 The default labels are selected based on empirical tests on relevance for different taxa and regions.
 However, for some analyses only part of the features may be relevant.
-Table 1 below explains all default features.
 You can exclude feature blocks using the `type` argument of the `prep_features` function.
 For instance, to exclude the biome features:

 ```{r, eval = FALSE}
 features_train2 <- prep_features(training_occ, type = c("geographic", "climate", "humanfootprint"))